 The best cardio was probably America and Australia.
 Take everything spontaneously and just see how it goes, prepare the minimum, the bare minimum, [00:12:30] I'd say and then just see how everything goes and enjoy your time.

-Sometimes we think the world is just mostly where we live, but there's so much different cultures around the world, very interesting to know about it.
+Sometimes we think the world is just mostly where we live, but there are so much different cultures around the world, very interesting to know about it.
 Just go, ready, set and go.
 I would say it's one of the best things to do in life, you know, travel.

 Honestly, going out on things, going out on a limb, experiencing things, throwing myself out there more than anything.
 A lot of people when they travel they worry about where they're going to stay, they worry about [00:13:00] money and everything and safety.
 You've got to get out and just do it, honestly.